-Defiant Erdogan attacks EU, promises to bring back death penalty
+Defiant Erdogan attacks EU, backs restoring death penalty

 "If Turkey were to introduce the death penalty, the Turkish government would finally slam the door to EU membership."

-Addressing a crowd of hundreds of thousands in Istanbul on Saturday evening, Erdogan promised violent retribution against Turkey's enemies, including FETO - his term for Gulen's network - and the outlawed Kurdistan Workers Party (PKK).
+Addressing a crowd of hundreds of thousands in Istanbul on Saturday evening, Erdogan threatened to wreak violent retribution on Turkey's enemies, including FETO - his term for Gulen's network - and the outlawed Kurdistan Workers Party (PKK).

 "We know who is behind FETO, the PKK and all of them," he said.
 "We cannot defeat the queen, king, or sheikhs without defeating the pawns, knights and castles.
 Firstly, we will rip the heads off of these traitors."